state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 ###Step 5.

-You have a lot of flexibility in deciding how to configure your PostGIS Database.
+We now need to initialize a backend database service for GeoNode to store its catalog and feature data.
+GeoNode uses PostGIS to store its catalog and to store non-versioned geospatial data.
+By default, GeoNode stores its catalog in the `geonode` database and stores features data in the `geonode_imports` database.
+Importantly, GeoGit uses an embedded Berkeley Database.
+Make sure to have your `geoserver_data` directory on a large volume, if you will be uploading rasters or large datasets into GeoGit repositories.

+There are three different configruation options for the backend database enumerated below: use Amazon Web Sevices (AWS) Relational Databse Service (RDS), run PostGIS on same instance as GeoNode, or run PostGIS on a seperate instance than GeoNode.

 For basic installations where the database and web server are on the same instance, you can skip this step.
 This guide will explain how to set up PostGIS in AWS RDS and how to initialize a PostGIS backend in a separate instance.

 ####Step 5a.
 In step 5a, you can install PostGIS in AWS RDS.
 To install PostGIS on a PostgreSQl AWS RDS Database take the following steps.
 Assuming the DB security group has allowed access from the ROGUE GeoNode instance.
 Connect to the database instance.